pouchdb/pouchdb/docs/api.md

 db.bulkDocs(docs, [options], [callback])
 {% endhighlight %}

 Create, update or delete multiple documents.
-The `docs` argument is an array of documents, or an object with property `docs` which is the array of documents.
+The `docs` argument is an array of documents.

 If you omit an `_id` parameter on a given document, the database will create a new document and assign the ID for you.
 To update a document, you must include both an `_id` parameter and a `_rev` parameter, which should match the ID and revision of the document on which to base your updates.
 Finally, to delete a document, include a `_deleted` parameter with the value `true`.

+**Note**: Previously `bulkDocs()` took an object with a key `docs` holding the array of documents.
+This is deprecated, but still works.

 #### Example Usage: